-Under Mr. O’Connor’s direction, the District 214 Honors Orchestra was named an “American Prize Semi-Finalist” for their performance of Orff’s Carmina Burana in the spring of 2013 with more than 400 musicians.
-Prospect High School’s ensembles received awards and recognition for their performances nationally and internationally, including selection to perform at the Illinois Music Educator’s All-State Conference as “Honors Ensemble” on four occasions (2008, 2009, 2011), and in the London New Years Gala Concerts twice (2008 & 2012).
-Prospect’s Music Department has been recognized as a six-time Grammy Foundation “Signature School Finalists,” and received the top “Signature School Gold Award” in 2012.
+Under Mr. O’Connor’s direction, the District 214 Honors Orchestra was named a 2012 “American Prize Semi-Finalist.”
+His ensembles at Prospect High School received recognition and awards for their performances nationally and internationally, including selection to perform at the Illinois Music Educator’s All-State Conference as “Honors Ensemble” on four occasions, and in the London New Years Gala Concerts twice.
+Prospect’s Music Department has been recognized as a six-time GRAMMY Foundation “Signature School Finalists,” and received the top “Signature School Gold Award” in 2012.

 Mr. O’Connor earned a degree in Music Education from Illinois Wesleyan University (Bloomington, Illinois) in 2005, and has completed coursework in School Leadership and Administration at Northeastern Illinois University.
 He has studied conducting privately and participated in seminars with the current/former directors of the Chicago Symphony Orchestra, Royal Philharmonic of London, Tallahassee Symphony, Cincinnati Concert Orchestra, Oregon East Symphony, and the University of Illinois, Illinois Wesleyan University, Boston University, and the University of North Carolina Greensboro Orchestras.